The Challenge:

 “Pulling out all the stops,” an eager team submitted a creative design to maintenance, and CGR purchased equipment to test for leaks.
 The automation equipment produced parts that passed testing with flying colors!

 While the new automation allowed CGR to meet customer demands and eliminated the quality challenges, our customer and field technicians were still experiencing issues.
 Our customer visited our CGR facility in Waukesha, WI, to see the automation equipment and discuss pending concerns.
 Together, we worked with the hose supplier to seek a softer hose composition to aid in overall ease of assembly.
 Our automation equipment enabled us to continue production until the latest hose configuration was submitted, approved by the EPA, and tested for user friendliness.
+With every custom assembly, collaboration and adaptability remain essential.

 CGR is constantly working with engineers on these types of challenges.
 Contact us today to see how we can assist your business with a similar challenge.
+In fact, our expertise in custom assembly projects helps resolve complex engineering issues.

 Watch Brian Bagget deliver a live presentation of this project’s details at our Open House.